LuukSuurmeijer/scrape-tweets/README.md

 # X Profile Scraper

 As many do, I wanted to stop using Twitter.
 My Twitter contained a bit of my personal history.
-Intersting interactions I've had with people, thoughts I had 7 years ago about things that were relevant in my life at the time.
+Interesting interactions I've had with people, thoughts I had 7 years ago about things that were relevant in my life at the time.
 I wanted to save these things.
 Since the twitter API is no longer publically available, I took matters into my own hands.
 A small Python script that logs into X (Twitter) and scrolls through a user's profile to collect their tweets.
 It uses Selenium to drive a Chrome browser and BeautifulSoup to parse the resulting HTML.
 Collected tweets are saved to a JSON file.

 ## What it collects